Does a sole proprietor need an EIN? Let's dive into what an EIN is, as well as let you know when you need one.

 An employer identification number (EIN) is a nine-digit number the IRS assigns to business for tax filing and reporting purposes.

+You may ask yourself, "Do I need an EIN if I'm self-employed?".
 The simple answer is that if you're self-employed and have no employees, you probably don't need an EIN.
 You can simply use your Social Security number on your tax returns and other IRS filings like tax deductions.

 If you're a sole proprietor, you only need to have an EIN if you:

 Additionally, some banks require you to have an EIN before they'll set up a bank account for your business.

 The fastest and easiest way to obtain an EIN is to apply directly at the IRS website.
 The IRS has an EIN Assistant you can use and it's a fairly straightforward tool.

 Remember, one of the most important decisions you'll ever make as a business owner is how to legally organize your business.
 I've put together a guide outlining the differences between a sole proprietorship, partnership, limited liability company, and corporation.

 Be aware, unlike Social Security numbers, EINs can change.
 If a company began as a sole proprietorship with a few employees, then grew into an incorporated entity, a new EIN would have been assigned.